The role of black holes in the universe

 • Composition: Very compact, high mass/size ratio.

-• Role: Impact on galaxy growth.
+• Role: Impact on the growth of galaxies.

 • Time travel: The gravity of a black hole allows for time dilation.